Example Career: Fine Artists, Including Painters, Sculptors, and Illustrators

 - Arm-Hand Steadiness - The ability to keep your hand and arm steady while moving your arm or while holding your arm and hand in one position.

-What Fine Artists, Including Painters, Sculptors and Illustrators Should Be Interested In
+What Fine Artists, Including Painters, Sculptors, and Illustrators Should Be Interested In

 - Artistic - Artistic occupations frequently involve working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules.